-Grant caught several and we stepped on tons.
+Peanut caught several and we stepped on tons.
 We went out and examined the giant gate and took some pictures and examined all the shells and crabs and stuff.
 It was really fun.

 It was getting late so we headed back, put on shoes, finished the beers and got on a ferry headed back.
 Then we took the train back to the main Hiroshima station then I ran and got the baby car and luggage from the hotel then we headed to a bullet train.
 We got a little confused on what bullet train to get on and missed one.
 This gave us an hour wait for the next one so we got some beer and ice cream and took a break and waited.

 The train zipped us back to KK and Chiaki’s city and we got busy packing.
 It was overwhelming at first but eventually we got everything to fit well.
 Chiaki came home and got after the kitchen making all sorts of wonderful smells.
-She got dinner about ready and we got about done packing then she went to get KK from work and Heath, Lily and I ran to a nearby mall for some beer and a few things.
+She got dinner about ready and we got about done packing then she went to get KK from work and Heath, Bean and I ran to a nearby mall for some beer and a few things.

 We all met back at the apartment and Chiaki laid out a feast.

 I think I had 3 plates of food by the end.